pratikkarbhal/Web-IPTV/README.md

 Only for educational purposes...

 Make your own......
-For Android/Smart TVs: Go to github playlist, copy raw-file url(i.e. just add ' ?raw=true ' in the end of browser url) and paste it in IPTV Player.
+For Android/Smart TVs: Go to github playlist, copy **raw-file url(i.e. just add ' ?raw=true ' in the end of browser url)** and paste it in IPTV Player.

-For your own repo: You can fork the repository, edit your .m3u playlist (in github then edit raw=file url in script.js) and after enabling github-pages. you are good to go.
+For your own Github Repo:
+1. Fork the repository
+2. Edit your .m3u playlist
+3. Change raw-file url in script.js (line no.3 in script.js)
+4. Enable github-pages
+5. Done.
+Use github-pages URL to use.

 This is IPTV Concept made by me.